 - Let’s take your songs, analyze them, and make them as strong as possible.
 This will also generally involve drum programming, and you’ll see why at #5.

-- Most songs are built around the guitar, so we generally start here.
+- Most songs are built around the guitar, so we normally start here.

 - The most overlooked part of recording.
-This will take time and patience, but it’s the glue to the song.
+This will take time and patience, but it’s the glue to the song so we have to nail it.

 - Vocals will likely start at some point during guitar or bass tracking, but the bulk will take place after, focusing on nailing the parts that everyone will be singing along to.

 - Chicka chicka wut?
 Last!?
-Yes, in my studio experience, ideas can change as these songs start to come to life.
+In my studio experience, ideas can change as your songs start to come to life.
 By doing drums last we have ultimate flexibility to change song structures, tempos, and any other aspect of the song.
 This also gives the drummer extra time to practice their parts so when it comes time to record they’re hitting with power and confidence.

 6. Post Production